fathana/interspeech22_mshnn/README.md

 # interspeech22_mshnn

-Additional supporting figures for the "Hybrid Neural Network-based Deep Embedding Extractors for Text-Independent Speaker Verification" paper submitted to Interspeech 2022, for for automatic speaker verification.
+Additional supporting figures for the "Novel Neural Speaker Embedding Extractors for Text-Independent Speaker" paper submitted to Interspeech 2022, for automatic speaker verification.

-Visualization of our proposed model "the multi-stream hybrid neural network" (MSHNN) architecture:
+Visualization of our proposed model "Hybrid Neural Network" (HNN) architecture:

 ![](/hnn.png)